-Associate of Applied Science Degree Program Completion Time: 70 weeks, Seven Quarters Program is offered at the Springfield campus including online.
+Associate of Applied Science Degree Program Completion Time: 70 weeks, Seven Quarters

 The Medical Billing and Coding Program will expose students to the Current Procedural Terminology coding system, International Classification of Disease, and Healthcare Common Procedure Coding Systems.
 It will provide the student access to the knowledge and skills base of billing and coding, working with insurance companies, and the terminology needed for entry-level positions.
 Students will learn to review patient records and assigns numeric codes for each diagnosis and procedure.